Itami Airport: Political friction

 Jet flights at Itami began on June 1, 1964, and triggered complaints by neighboring residents about noise pollution.
 In addition, eminent domain procedures were used in 1966 to obtain land for the runway expansion at Itami and led to local protests, as had also been the case in the construction of Narita International Airport near Tokyo.

 In May 1968, a group of local citizens decided to sue the government for damages related to noise pollution from Itami Airport.
 The lawsuit was filed in December 1969.
 The Japanese government concurrently banned takeoffs and landings at Itami between 10:30 PM and 6:30 AM, effective February 1970.
+While the litigation continued, the city of Itami issued a public declaration in October 1973 calling for the closure of the airport.

 In February 1974, the Osaka District Court issued a qualified ruling in favor of the plaintiffs which limited the scope of their damages.
 The plaintiffs appealed to the Osaka High Court, which ruled in November 1975 that the plaintiffs were entitled to both a wider scope of damages and an injunction halting flights at the airport between 9 PM and 7 AM.
 This was a landmark decision in Japanese environmental law as it set a precedent for polluters to be enjoined and to be required to pay damages to victims.
 However, the state then appealed to the Supreme Court of Japan, which deliberated for almost six years before ruling in 1981 that the High Court injunction was illegal (though the victims remained entitled to damages).

 By the mid-1970s, the airport was subject to extensive slot restrictions, with operations limited to 200 jets and 170 propeller aircraft per day, and no takeoffs or landings allowed after 9 PM.
 These restrictions led the major domestic airlines to adopt more widebody aircraft in ultra-high-density configurations on Itami routes.
 The introduction of these widebodies caused additional concern among locals who protested the increased pollution and greater dangers in the event of a crash.